placeAtlas/atlas-2022/CONTRIBUTING.md

 ## Development

-Other than contributing to the atlas data, code contributions are also accepted.
+Other than contributing to the Atlas data, code contributions are also accepted.
 Here are some information regarding some aspects on the repository.

 ### Web interface